-Analysing the composition of fermentation gas (Tables 4 and 5), it is found that hydrogen producers from the WWTP sludge were able to produce hydrogen even without pretreatment (34.10% v/v), while in the DIW sludge only acid producers were active (neither hydrogen nor methane production, high concentration of nitrogen, Table 5).
-In all variants, low oxygen concentration is observed (up to 1.2% maximum), which shows anaerobic conditions.
-Significant concentrations of nitrogen confirmed that gas production after sludge pretreatment in 121 °C was negligible (the reaction bottles were purged with nitrogen at the beginning of the process and that nitrogen was not replaced by other gases).
-The main gas components in series with sludges pretreated in 70 $^\circ\text{C}$ and 90 $^\circ\text{C}$ were hydrogen and carbon dioxide - values ranged between 43 and 48% v/v.
+Analysing the composition of fermentation gas (Tables 4 and 5), it is found that hydrogen producers from the WWTP sludge were able to produce hydrogen even without pretreatment (34.10% v/v), while in the DIW sludge only acid producers were active (no hydrogen neither methane production, high concentration of nitrogen, Table 5).
+In all variants, low oxygen concentration is observed (up to 1.2% maximum), what shows anaerobic conditions.
+Significant concentrations of nitrogen confirmed that gas production after sludge pretreatment in 121°C was negligible (the reaction bottles were purged with nitrogen at the beginning of the process and that nitrogen was not replaced by other gases).
+The main gas components in series with sludges pretreated in 70°C and 90°C were hydrogen and carbon dioxide - values ranged between 43 and 48% v/v.